Do I need to get tested? How to take tests correctly. Mandatory HIV test in certain cases

 General rules for donating blood

-• strictly on an empty stomach (not earlier than 12 hours after the last meal): dinner on the eve should be light and early, and the entire previous day (ideally even 2-3) should refrain from fatty foods;
+• strictly on an empty stomach (no earlier than 12 hours after the last meal): dinner the day before should be light and early, and the entire previous day (ideally even 2-3) should abstain from fatty foods;

-• any alcohol, thermal procedures (bath and sauna) and physical activity are excluded in 24 hours (it is better to transfer the gym and chopping firewood in the country);
+• 24 hours in advance, any alcohol, thermal procedures (bath and sauna) and physical activity are excluded (it is better to postpone the gym and chopping wood at the dacha);

-• tests are given before procedures (X-rays, injections, massages, etc.) and medication;
+• tests are taken before procedures (X-rays, injections, massages, etc.) and taking medications;

-• if repeated studies are necessary, it is advisable to take a fence at the same time of day;
+• if repeated studies are necessary, it is advisable to do the sampling at the same time of day;

-• in front of the door of the laboratory you need to rest for 5-10 minutes (that's the excuse for the queues).
+• You need to rest for 5-10 minutes in front of the laboratory door (this is the justification for the queues).

-When donating blood for glucose in addition to this, you can not brush your teeth and chew gum, and morning tea / coffee (even unsweetened) is completely contraindicated.
+When donating blood for glucose in addition to this, you should not brush your teeth or chew gum, and morning tea/coffee (even unsweetened) is completely contraindicated.

-Even if you cannot live without a morning cup of coffee, be patient.
-It will drastically change the glucose levels.
-They will also be affected by contraceptives, twenty drops of cognac in evening tea, diuretics and other drugs.
+Even if you can’t live without a morning cup of coffee, endure it.
+It will dramatically change your glucose levels.
+They will also be affected by contraceptives, twenty drops of cognac in evening tea, diuretics and other medications.

 For the reliability of biochemistry, it is advisable to refuse dinner.
-When prescribing this analysis, the doctor, even under torture, needs to get information about which way to adjust the diet and how to take medication on the day before donating blood.
+When prescribing this test, you need to extract information from the doctor, even under torture, about how to adjust your diet and how to take medications on the day before donating blood.

-For example, in the study of bile pigments, the picture is distorted by products that cause coloring of blood serum - pumpkin, beets, carrots, citrus fruits.
-Pork chop the day before will increase the level of potassium and uric acid in the blood.
+For example, when studying bile pigments, the picture is distorted by foods that cause coloration in the blood serum - pumpkin, beets, carrots, citrus fruits.
+Eating a pork chop the day before will increase the level of potassium and uric acid in the blood.
 And this is one hundredth of what can affect biochemistry.

 Donating blood for hormones

-Unless the doctor advises otherwise, a month before the study, all hormonal drugs are abandoned.
-When donating blood to determine the level of sex hormones, you will also have to refrain from sex (in any form) and sexual arousal for at least 24 hours.
-Otherwise, at best, you will have to retake an expensive analysis, and at worst, receive inadequate therapy.
+Unless the doctor advises otherwise, a month before the study, stop all hormonal medications.
+When donating blood to determine the level of sex hormones, you will also have to abstain from sex (in any form) and sexual arousal for at least 24 hours.
+Otherwise, at best, you will have to retake an expensive test, and at worst, you will receive inadequate therapy.

-Determining the level of thyroid hormones requires the exclusion of drugs with iodine and the rejection of iodized salt.
+Determining the level of thyroid hormones requires eliminating medications with iodine and avoiding iodized salt.

-The hormonal background is unstable and depends on many factors, so if the result of the analysis for hormones is suspiciously off scale, it is better to repeat the study several times in different laboratories.
-Pleasure, of course, is not cheap, but, given the effect of hormone therapy on the body, you should not neglect rechecking.
+Hormonal levels are unstable and depend on many factors, so if the result of a hormone test is suspiciously off the scale, it is better to repeat the study several times in different laboratories.
+The pleasure, of course, is not cheap, but given the effect of hormonal therapy on the body, you should not neglect rechecking.

-General urine analysis the most common in medical practice, along with a general blood test.
-But, despite this, most patients are not aware that before you write in a jar, you need to wash the external genitalia (necessarily towards the anus, and not away from it) and wipe dry with a clean linen napkin.
+General urine test the most common in medical practice, along with a general blood test.
+But, despite this, most patients are not aware that before peeing in a jar, they need to wash the external genitalia (always towards the anus, and not away from it) and wipe dry with a clean linen napkin.

-Neglect of hygiene, along with the use of dirty dishes or dishes made of unstable plastic, is the cause of the most common errors in the analysis results.
+Neglect of hygiene, along with the use of dirty dishes or utensils made of unstable plastic, are the cause of the most common errors in analysis results.

-As with a blood test, diet and medication can correct the result of the analysis for the worse.
-After some drugs or products (for example, beets, vitamins), the color of the urine changes (who will tell the laboratory assistant about this?), And alcohol is categorically contraindicated 24 hours before the analysis.
-A case is known when a patient who forgot to report an alcoholic libation was sought to be admitted to the hospital with suspected liver disease.
-The uncle, who was sunbathing at that time in Sochi, became very nervous before the situation cleared up.
+As with a blood test, diet and medications can change the test result for the worse.
+After some medications or foods (for example, beets, vitamins), the color of the urine changes (who will tell the laboratory assistant about this?), and alcohol 24 hours before the test is strictly contraindicated.
+There is a known case when a patient who forgot to report alcoholic libations was sought to be taken to the hospital with suspected liver disease.
+The guy, who was sunbathing in Sochi at the time, became very nervous before the situation became clearer.

-For general analysis use the first morning portion of urine (previous urination should be no later than 4-6 hours).
-Even if you forget to pee in a jar for the twentieth time when you wake up, you can’t fill it in the evening, otherwise the results will surprise not only you, but also the doctors.
+For general analysis use the first morning portion of urine (the previous urination should be no later than 4-6 hours).
+Even if you forget to pee in a jar for the twentieth time when you are sleepy, you cannot fill it in the evening, otherwise the results will surprise not only you, but also the doctors.

-The first few milliliters are drained past the container, the rest into a clean dish, but not into a pot or vessel, the sterility of which cannot be guaranteed.
-At the same time, it is not necessary to carry a liter jar to the laboratory for a general analysis - laboratory assistants do not indulge in urinotherapy, and 50-100 ml of urine is enough for analysis.
+The first few milliliters are drained past the container, the rest into a clean container, but not into a pot or vessel, the sterility of which cannot be guaranteed.
+In this case, you do not need to bring a liter jar to the laboratory for general analysis - laboratory assistants do not indulge in urine therapy, and 50-100 ml of urine is enough for analysis.

 Collection of daily analysis

-All urine, except for morning urine, goes into a dark glass container, if there is none, then you need to store the material for analysis only in a dark, cool place.
+All urine, except morning urine, goes into a dark glass container; if there is none, then the material for analysis should be stored exclusively in a dark, cool place.
 Again, only 50-100 ml of liquid is sent to the laboratory, however, it is important to record its total amount.

 By the way, incidents often happen with daily urine.
-So, pregnant women more than once came to one laboratory to check sugar with urine for a routine analysis, which stood for a day.
-The girls were piously sure that this was the daily urine.
+So, pregnant women came to one laboratory more than once to check their sugar with urine for a routine analysis, after standing for a day.
+The girls were firmly convinced that this was daily urine.

 Research on Nechiporenko

-The middle portion of morning urine in the amount of 25-50 ml is used for analysis, the first and last are poured into another container.
-This study requires particularly careful hygiene - it is prescribed for suspected kidney disease and any "foreign" impurities can be misinterpreted.
-Mucus with leukocytes from the genitals will fall into the jar, and the patient will be treated, for example, for pyelonephritis.
+The middle portion of morning urine in the amount of 25-50 ml is analyzed, the first and last are poured into another container.
+This study requires particularly careful hygiene - it is prescribed when kidney disease is suspected and any “foreign” impurities can be misinterpreted.
+Mucus with leukocytes from the genital organs will end up in the jar, and the patient will be treated, for example, for pyelonephritis.

-Here you can briefly dwell on what is not recommended to do before taking the material:
+Here you can briefly dwell on what is not recommended to be done before collecting material:

-• you can not send feces for research after enemas and x-ray examination of the stomach;
+• you should not send stool for examination after enemas and x-ray examination of the stomach;

-• three days before the analysis, the doctor should cancel medications that affect secretion, increase intestinal motility and change the color of feces (laxatives, enzyme preparations, preparations of barium, bismuth, iron, kaolin, activated charcoal and other sorbents, rectal suppositories);
+• three days before the test, the doctor must stop medications that affect secretion, increase intestinal motility and change the color of stool (laxatives, enzyme preparations, barium, bismuth, iron preparations, kaolin, activated carbon and other sorbents, rectal suppositories);

-• if the diet is not agreed separately, then it is not necessary to follow it, however, holidays with feasts are not welcome
+• if the diet is not specified separately, then it is not necessary to follow it, however, holidays with feasts are not welcome

-All these recommendations are suitable only for routine examinations.
-If the situation is urgent (for example, the patient was brought to the hospital in an ambulance), then if possible, you just need to tell the doctor about what could affect the reliability of the tests.
+All these recommendations are only suitable for routine examinations.
+If the situation is urgent (for example, the patient was brought by ambulance to the hospital), then, if possible, you just need to tell the doctor about what may affect the reliability of the tests.

-If the patient, for his part, has done everything that depended on him, then it's up to the laboratory.
-And you can not help but add a warning that has set the teeth on edge: analysis result is not a diagnosis, only the attending physician can establish it.
+If the patient, for his part, has done everything that depended on him, then it’s up to the laboratory.
+And we cannot help but add a warning that has set our teeth on edge: the result of the analysis is not a diagnosis, it can only be determined by the attending physician.
 He knows better how and with what to treat the patient.
-In addition, laboratories also employ people who can make mistakes.
-If the eye of a specialist is likely to notice a clear discrepancy, then when trying to self-medicate, such a mistake can be expensive.
+In addition, laboratories also contain people who can make mistakes.
+If the eye of a specialist will most likely notice an obvious discrepancy, then when trying to self-medicate, such a mistake can be costly.

-Hormones are biologically active substances that are produced by various glands of the endocrine system, and then enter the bloodstream.
-They affect the work of the whole organism, largely determining the physical and mental health of a person.
-Tests for hormones help to significantly clarify the clinical picture of the disease and prevent its development.
+Hormones are biologically active substances that are produced by various glands of the endocrine system and then enter the blood.
+They affect the functioning of the entire body, largely determining a person’s physical and mental health.
+Hormone tests help to significantly clarify the clinical picture of the disease and prevent its development.

-Of course, not every pathology requires urgent delivery of such tests, especially since the human body produces dozens of types of hormones, each of which has its own “sphere of influence”.
+Of course, not every pathology requires urgent such tests, especially since the human body produces dozens of types of hormones, each of which has its own “sphere of influence.”

 Hormonal tests: when and why are they prescribed?

-The level of hormones is most often determined in the blood, less often in the urine.
-Studies on hormones may be prescribed, for example, in the following cases:
+Hormone levels are most often determined in the blood, less often in the urine.
+Hormone tests may be prescribed, for example, in the following cases:

-• violations in the development of certain organs;
+• disturbances in the development of certain organs;

 • infertility;